cheng-huichao/hapiform-js/readme.md

 ```

-> Download the source code and open `index.html` you will see 2 forms as bellow:
+> Demo - Download the source code and open `index.html` you will see 2 forms as bellow:

 ![Multiple Enquiry Form Demo](demo.png)